le-liang/MARLspectrumSharingV2X/README.md

 - To train the multi-agent RL model: main_marl_train.py + Environment_marl.py + replay_memory.py
 - To train the benchmark single-agent RL model: main_sarl_train.py + Environment_marl.py + replay_memory.py
 - To test all models in the same environment: main_test.py + Environment_marl_test.py + replay_memory.py + '/model'.
-  - Figures 3 and 4 can be directly reproduced from running "main_test.py".
+  - Figures 3 and 4 in the paper can be directly reproduced from running "main_test.py".
 Change the V2V payload size by "self.demand_size" in "Environment_marl_test.py".
   - Figure 5 can only be obtained from recording returns during training.
   - Figures 6-7 show performance of an arbitrary episode (but with failed random baseline and successful MARL transmission).
 In fact, most of such episodes exhibit some interesting observations demonstrating multi-agent cooperation.
 Interpretation is up to the readers.
   - Use of "Test" mode in "main_marl_train.py" is not recommended.